top of page

 Mechanical Properties

-Mechanical properties such as strength, stiffness, toughness, and ductility are essential considerations in materials selection, particularly in applications where the materials will be subjected to high stress or strain.
-For example, in civil engineering, materials with high strength and stiffness are required to withstand the loads and stresses of large structures such as bridges and skyscrapers.
+These properties are particularly critical in applications where materials experience high stress or repeated loading.
+In civil engineering, for example, materials with high strength and stiffness are required to support the loads and stresses imposed on large structures such as bridges and skyscrapers, ensuring structural integrity over time.

 Environmental Conditions